Everything You Need to Know About Cycling and Mountain Biking in New Zealand

 Buy a Bike Rack for Your Car

-For those of you doing a working holiday in New Zealand or just backpacking around the country for a few months, then buying your own vehicle is much more cost-effective than renting.
-If you have not already, check out the ins and outs of buying a vehicle in New Zealand with this guide.
+For those of you doing an extended trip or working holiday in New Zealand, buying your own vehicle is much more cost-effective than renting.
+If you have not already, check out the ins and outs of buying a vehicle in Buying a Car or Campervan in New Zealand: A Step by Step Guide.
 Bike racks can be bought at any major bike store in New Zealand such as Torpedo7 or Bike Barn.

 Taking Bikes on National Coaches